Playing Telephone with AI: The Educational Consequences of Whispering to the Machine

 What does AI-fuelled conceptual drift mean for Academia?

-In academia, these shifts usually occur slowly, in an incremental fashion.
-Often they span years or even decades.
+But here the comparison breaks down in an important way.
+When a human scholar reinterprets an idea, they do so from somewhere.
+Their biases, their cultural context, their lived experience — these are not contaminants to be removed from the process.
+They are the very conditions under which understanding happens.
+In academia, these shifts usually occur slowly, in an incremental fashion, often spanning years or even decades.
 This measured pace gives academics the chance to reassess and correct misunderstandings periodically.
 Beyond this, understanding these shifts through positionality and reflexivity can even add to the value of academic literature.
 New perspectives created by conceptual drifts can revive a theoretical concept which has been long forgotten and further its relevance across generations.
-In the field of education, critical pedagogy found a new home in North America in the early 1990s in the form of culturally responsive teaching, whereas John Dewey’s Experiential learning was reconceptualised in project-based learning around 40 years after it was originally proposed.

 The game of Telephone is a metaphor for both human and AI-driven citation behaviour.
 However, out of the comparison we can make an important distinction.
-Human scholars have opportunities to pause, reflect and return to the original source, make attempts to actively mitigate drift through deliberate reinterpretation.
-In contrast, the rapid and uncritical interpretations of generative AI can irreversibly erase nuance in meaning in an instance.
+Human scholars have opportunities to pause, reflect, and return to the original source, make attempts to actively mitigate drift through deliberate reinterpretation.
+In contrast, the rapid and uncritical interpretations of generative AI can irreversibly erase nuance in meaning in an instant.
 This makes light of the urgency for vigilance as academia adapts to dealing with the inevitable integration of the powerful but potentially reductive tools we now have at our disposal.

 What can we do about it?

 To confront the challenge of AI-propelled conceptual drift, the academia of tomorrow needs to lean into the development of positionality and reflexivity as a key part of academic education.
 This means moving beyond treating academic writing as a practice in which neutral thinking can be afforded.
-Instead, it means reflexive statements need to be built into essays, and students need to be encouraged to explore how their backgrounds and values influence their arguments.
-For this to be successful, greater literacy of epistemological systems is needed to help students understand not only what knowledge is, but also where it came from, and how it was constructed.
-By placing voice and perspective into academic study, education can preserve the human voice in academic writing.
+Instead, reflexive statements need to be built into essays, and students need to be encouraged to explore how their backgrounds and values influence their arguments.
+But this is no longer simply a pedagogical recommendation.
+It is an epistemological imperative.
+If machines can only produce the kind of knowledge that is free of perspective, then the preservation of perspectival knowledge — knowledge that is situated, embodied, and alive with the tension of a particular human vantage point — becomes the central task of education.

-Additionally, commitment to the integrity of citation is hugely important to slowing an acceleration in conceptual drift.
-One important method might be setting tasks making primary-source analysis mandatory to prevent a ‘Dwayne Johnson-effect’ in academic literature.
-This would prevent the negative effects of cycles of AI simplification.
-In addition, students could be asked to investigate the lineage of ideas to their concept root.
-Developing students’ understanding of how ideas have evolved over time wouldn’t only give young learners a greater appreciation for the importance of the transformation of thought, but it would also develop an appreciation for their intellectual heritage and give an understanding of why they hold the worldview they do.
+Greater literacy of epistemological systems could help students understand not only what knowledge is, but also where it came from, and how it was constructed.
+Students could be asked to investigate the lineage of ideas to their concept root — to trace not just the argument, but the conditions under which it was made.
+Developing students’ understanding of how ideas have evolved over time would give young learners a greater appreciation for the importance of the transformation of thought, and would also develop an appreciation for their intellectual heritage and give an understanding of why they hold the worldview they do.

 Final Words

-The simplification of complex ideas into seemingly objective truths is one that goes to the heart of a very real problem within modern society.
+But if we fail to do this, and develop a culture of offloading academic work onto tools that smooth over complexity, we risk more than weakened education.
+The simplification of complex ideas into seemingly objective truths goes to the heart of a very real problem within modern society.
 The current era is stricken by media-fuelled polarisation driven by the oversimplification of complex issues.
 AI-driven reduction of complexity has very real potential to destabilise society even further.
 Academia should make efforts to emphasise the truth in paradox, and resist simplistic evaluations which fail to acknowledge multiple perspectives.
-Conversely, we should also be aware that there might be some who stand to benefit from a simplified, polarised, unstable society, and who might look to erode the ability of future generations to think with nuance.
-Preparing to resist those with malignant intent would be wise.

 The AI-reinterpretation of academic literature represents more than just a loss of voice.
 As an English teacher, I know the combination of words on a page are more than just a matter of style.
-Loss of positionality and reflexivity represent a deeper issue: a loss of soul.
+But now the stakes feel different, and the reason is epistemological.
+It is not merely that AI cannot replicate the way we write.
+It is that AI cannot replicate the kind of knowing that makes certain writing matter.
 Our perspectives of the world are formed slowly over time, through years of experience.
 Our joys and pains echo in the words we write.
 They are reflections of a life lived.
 Machines don’t experience the world as we do.
-They can only replicate the perspectives we have lived to acquire.
-The stakes are high in the game of Telephone we play with future generations.
-Preserving the character of our voice is more important than just a case of academic integrity, it’s a matter of human continuity.
+They can only aggregate the perspectives we have lived to acquire, and in doing so, they flatten them into something universalised and featureless.

 Further Reading